Assessment Services

 -

-Learning profiles in order to highlight which instructional methods are most and least effective with the child
+Learning profiles in order to highlight which instructional methods are most and least effective with the individual

 -

-Need for accommodations for SAT, ACT, AP and graduate school exams
+Need for accommodations for standardized high school, college, and graduate school exams

 Assessment Process